melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 Adult vermilion rockfish predominantly eat smaller fish, though sometimes they pursue euphausiids and other various macroplankton [@Phillips1964].
-Love [-@Love2002] noted their diet to include octopus, salps, shrimps, and pelagic red crabs.
+Love [-@Love2002] noted their diet includes octopuses, salps, shrimps, and pelagic red crabs.

-*Population Structure and Complex Assessment Considerations*
+*Population Structure and Multi-species Assessment Considerations*

-This assessment represents the cryptic species pair vermilion rockfish (*Sebastes miniatus*) and sunset rockfish (*Sebastes crocotulus*).
+This assessment represents the aggregate population dynamics of the cryptic species pair vermilion rockfish and sunset rockfish.
-Hyde [-@Hyde2007] found seven mirochondrial and two nuclear genes analysis suggested three species within the subgenus *Rosicola*.
+Hyde [-@Hyde2007] examinedseven mitochondrial and two nuclear genes, which upon analysis suggested three species within the subgenus *Rosicola*.
 Hyde et al.
 [-@Hyde2008b] described sunset rockfish as a distinct species noting depth separation of the adult populations of the two species using nine microsatellite loci.
-Sunset rockfish is distributed at depths greater than 50 fm (100 m) and are predominantly located south of Point Conception (\PtC).
+Adult sunset rockfish are mainly distributed at depths greater than 50 fm (100 m) and are predominantly located south of Point Conception (\PtC).
-Hyde and Budrick identified speciation using mtDNA assay and size microsatelite loci, respectively.
-The mtDNA analyses proved to be subject to introgression and mis-specification of sunset rockfish from mating between the two species post-divergence.
+Hyde [@Hyde2009] and Budrick [@Budrick2016]  identified speciation using mtDNA assays and microsatellite loci, respectively.
+The mtDNA analyses proved to be subject to errors in species identification due to introgression resulting from mating between the two species post-divergence.
 Additional population clusters of vermilion were found north of Point Conception, but neither study detected population structure between Half Moon Bay, California and Brookings, Oregon [@Hyde2009; @Budrick2016].

-Vermilion and sunset rockfishes are morphologically very similar, with the most commonly cited differentiating feature being color.
+Vermilion and sunset rockfishes are morphologically very similar, with color being the most commonly cited differentiating feature.
 Hyde [-@Hyde2009] noted differences in three of six morphological parameters examined, but none of them can readily be used for field identification.

 In all historical and current recreational and commercial catches, sunset and